AidaSira/MachineLearning/MLProjectKnitr.md

 # Model testing #

 Once I had built the random forest, I needed to test it on the previously created testing set.
-As we can see the random forest had a high accuracy.
+The random forest has a high accuracy.
-As we can see in the confussion matrix, we expect an accuracy of 100% with CI (99.92%- 100%).
+As wwe cna see, the confussion matrix, we expect an accuracy of 100% with CI (99.92%- 100%).
 Therefore the estimated error with cross validation is 0 with confidence intervals of 0-0.08%

 ```r